yukimayuli-gmz/Classification-for-7-points-generic-metric/README.md

 We suppose all points appear three times in 8 (or 9) triples of a *Gromov product structure*.
 Then we consider 8 (or 9) edges by deleting the vertexes from all triples, the the edges form a 2-regular multigraph.
 The asterisk (*) in the file name represents the shape of the 2-regular multigraph.
 For example, in "4_2_2", it indicates that the 2-regular multigraph includes one square and two edges.<br>

 We use $(x;y,z)$ to represent a triple, which is consistent with the symbols used in our article.
 Another commonly used representation is $\Delta_{xyz}$.

+## Extreme metric

+We also upload the list of all `extreme metrics` with 8 points to [Zenodo](https://doi.org/10.5281/zenodo.10551370).
+The file name is `isomorphic_extreme_metrics_list_with_8_points.txt`.
+The format of this file is the same as the file `isomorphic_rays_list.txt` we described ealier.
+Note that we manually added the trivial split at the end of the list, which is the item 1213.

 ## Reference